strontic/strontic.github.io/xcyclopedia/library/protocolhandler.exe-68F7F3F4DF649FF6A532751770681365.md

 ## Possible Misuse

 *The following table contains possible examples of `protocolhandler.exe` being misused.
-While `protocolhandler.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `protocolhandler.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --